Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 Sometimes strategy and operations are part of the same plan.
 This is called a strategic plan, 3-year plan, or similar.
 It has both strategic and operational elements.

 ### 1.2 Differences Between Planning Processes
-Many executives are unclear about the differences between strategy (development), strategic planning, and financial budgeting.
+Many executives are unclear about the differences between strategy development, strategic planning, and financial budgeting.
 The graph below shows these differences.

 **Graph 3**